Major Medical Health Insurance Is a Necessity

 Different Types of Health Coverage

 There are two main alternatives to major medical health insurance: fixed benefit indemnity plans and medical discount cards.

 Fixed Benefit Indemnity Plans

 Nevadans with fixed benefit indemnity plans are reimbursed a set sum for medical services.
-In spite of the skinny coverage, these plans can cost as much as a major medical health insurance plan.
-In most cases, reimbursed sums are quite low, potentially leaving customers who experience major health problems with medical bills sending them into bankruptcy.
+Despite the skinny coverage, these plans can cost as much as a major medical health insurance plan.
+In most cases, reimbursed sums are too low, potentially leaving customers who experience major health problems with medical bills sending them into bankruptcy.
 For example, a popular fixed benefit indemnity plan that costs $450 per month pays $100 for up to five doctor’s visits per year, $50 per year for screening tests and $1,000 a day for up to 30 days in the hospital.
-On average, a hospital stay costs THOUSANDS per day.
+On average, hospital stays costs THOUSANDS per day.
 In all, the average expense for a hospital stay is over $9,000, and that number soars to almost $23,000 if surgery is performed.
-Fixed benefit indemnity plans don’t cover associated costs like surgery, tests, and prescription drugs.
+Fixed benefit indemnity plans may pay a set dollar amount for costs like surgery, tests, and prescription drugs.
 They pay their fixed amount, and that’s it.